-Zeus, king of the gods, was famous for his cheating ways.
-His wife Hera was understandably jealous.
-Hera was the goddess of women, marriage, and family.
-She often followed Zeus to try to stop him from cheating on her.
-Zeus was very fond of spending time with the mountain nymphs.
-Nymphs were beautiful young women.
-They were neither human nor god, but something in between.
+Zeus, king of the gods, was legendary for his cheating ways.
+His wife Hera was understandably jealous and often followed Zeus to try to stop him from cheating on her.
+Zeus was especially fond of spending time with the mountain nymphs, beautiful maidens that were neither human nor god, but something wonderful in between.

-One sunny beautiful day, Zeus descended from Mount Olympus and into the hills to flirt with the mountain nymphs.
-Knowing that his wife would try to find him, Zeus told a talkative young nymph named Echo to stand guard.
-Her job was to delay Hera as long as possible so that Zeus could make a clean getaway.
+One bright beautiful day, Zeus descended from his throne on Mount Olympus to visit and flirt with the mountain nymphs.
+Knowing that his wife would try to find him, Zeus commanded a delicate young nymph named Echo to serve as his lookout and delay Hera as long as possible so that he would have time to make a getaway if needed.